How to Define Emotional Infidelity: Types of Cheating

 When it comes to sex and relationships, potential problems are constantly brewing for couples.
 Though some may have a slightly different definition of what qualifies as infidelity, most people seem to believe that it involves sexual or physical betrayal.
 This type of betrayal is incredibly painful for the partner who has been cheated on, and countless self-help books discuss ways to cope with this kind of hurtful event when it penetrates a romantic union.

 Yet what often gets lost in the discussion of infidelity is attention to emotional infidelity and the ugly ways in which it can plant seeds of doubt and dismantle a relationship.
 In discussing emotional infidelity, I'm not talking about finding out that your partner follows pornographic websites or is connecting with others somewhere in sexual cyberspace.
-(Cut to Anthony Weiner.)
-Even though those partners may not be having actual sex — or even ever met — the nature of the infidelity is still sexual.
+Even though those partners may not be having actual sex — or even meeting in person — the nature of the infidelity is still sexual.

 The sad reality is that emotional infidelity is often totally hidden, to the extent that you may not know if or when your partner is emotionally cheating.
 Because the connection is not sexually based, there are fewer opportunities to detect the infidelity.
-For example, when there's no need for a hotel room, it's difficult for anyone to find proof of the betrayal upon review of a credit card bill tossed in the trash.
+For example, when there's no need for a hotel room, it's difficult for anyone to find proof of the betrayal upon review of a credit card bill.

 Many articles and books issue advice on how to tell if your partner is physically cheating, but what are the tips to tell if your partner is emotionally cheating?
 The truth is that it's very difficult to tell — in some cases, next to impossible.
 The best indicator is to consider the character of your partner and to ask yourself how much you truly trust his or her integrity.
 How loyal is your partner to his or her friends?
 To his or her job?
 To his or her family?
 Is there a history of unfaithfulness of any form in the past?

-Finally, years of working with couples have shown me that couples often wait until they're in a trouble spot to discuss uncomfortable issues, and the issue of emotional infidelity marks no exception.
+Finally, years of working with couples have shown me that couples often wait until they're in a troubled spot to discuss uncomfortable issues, and the issue of emotional infidelity is no exception.
 In my clinical work, I always say that the best time to discuss problems is completely counterintuitive: Do it when things are going well to prevent a major battle later.